the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Proklyatyye
 - Since they don't have a favored religion in base DeCiv, Rodnovery was assigned to them in this mod.
 - The growth penalties in the UA now end after researching Decontamination.
+- Search for Survivors is unbuildable.
-- Sarcophagus buffed to +2 Production.
+- Sarcophagus buffed to +2 Production and 2 free Mutants.
 - Five-Year Plan and Gulag have been renamed to Verkhovny Sovet and Politburo.
 - Verkhovny Sovet now adds scaling Production yields (in addition to the scaling Culture yields) and counts every 4 population in cities instead of every 5.
 However, it costs 150 Production.
 - Politburo no longer adds Culture/Happiness; it instead adds +3 Production to their Prison Camp/Work Camp replacements and Listening Posts.